 “I don't even know what to ask them.
 Like, what did I do?”

 I am now weeping at this perfectly gorgeous restaurant in Greece, where the sun is now setting into orange-red pinks over the Ionian Sea.
 Heather isn’t phased by my hysterics.
+Instead of facing the feedback, I attempted to defend myself.
+And, here they came, the excuses, spilling mad over my tears:

 “We were quite offended by how you spoke to us.”

-It took me a great deal of time, practice and experimentation in the music to peel away the parts of me that fought like hell to avoid responsibility and to sit in the fine complexities of self-awareness.
-After many more years, I learned how to craft a space on the bandstand for myself, through listening instead of fear.
-And those of us who have walked this journey know, that’s where the joy of this work lives, when you play with other people who love the music and just want to have a damn good conversation.
+It takes so much time.
+You want to get there quickly, you want to get just one answer but “it” remains out of reach, until you are ready.
+I had to grow up as a person, even to play this music.
+It isn’t about memorizing heads or having pocket steps at the ready, because that need to control the outcome is an energy of fear.
+And those of us who have walked this journey know, that’s where the joy of this work lives, when you relinquish control into the hands of everyone else, play with other people who love the music and just want to have a damn good conversation.
 That conversation may take twists and turns into unknown places, but it is ultimately centered on kind agreements of time, space, groove and mutual respect.